-The chart below is an interactive view of the current positions of the planets around the Sun (shown at the center).
-Click and drag the view to rotate it, or use your mouse wheel to zoom in and out.
+Click and drag the birds-eye view to rotate it, or use your mouse wheel to zoom in and out.
 Alternatively, use the slider below the chart to adjust the zoom level.
-Further instructions follow below.
+See below for more information.

-The color coding of the chart above indicates this.
-Areas which are shaded green are easily visible from the Earth; areas which are red are hidden by the Sun's glare.
+Areas of the chart above which are shaded green are easily visible from the Earth; areas which are red are hidden by the Sun's glare.
 Areas which are dark blue are visible in the morning sky, while areas which are light blue are visible in the evening sky.
 This color coding can be turned off by deselecting the option "Overlay planet visibility".

-By selecting the option "Mark perihelion / aphelion", labels can be added which mark the closest and further points from the Sun along the orbits of each of the planets, though only Mercury and Mars vary appreciably in their distance from the Sun.
-The Earth's orbit is also labelled with the points it passes on the first day of each month as it makes its annual circuit around the Sun.
+By selecting the option "Mark perihelion / aphelion", labels can be added which mark the closest and further points from the Sun along the orbits of each of the planets.
+The Earth's orbit is additionally labelled with the points it passes on the first day of each month as it makes its annual circuit around the Sun.